yeah/ansible-openvpn-install/README.md

 ## Usage

 1. Copy `production.example` to `production` and adapt your inventory (servers).
-2. Run the playbook using `ansible-playbook site.yml`.
+2. Run the playbook using `ansible-playbook --ask-pass site.yml`.
 3. Profit!

 In its last step, the playbook will try to download your `.ovpn` client configuration file(s) to `~/Downloads`.
 Be sure this folder exists.